***FREE*** subscription to

 I've been thinking about taking a trip to South America.

-This is the same function as the Present Perfect Progressive.
+This is almost the same function as the Present Perfect Progressive; the difference is that the Progressive tense stresses duration.

-The thing to stress to students is that the Continuous (or Progressive) tense is used when you want to emphasize the duration of an activity that started in the past and continues until now.
+The thing to stress to students is that the Continuous (or Progressive) tense is used when you want to emphasize the duration of an activity that started in the past and continues until now; otherwise either tense can be used with very little or no difference in meaning.

 From Present Perfect Continuous Forms